 A resident alien is subject to the same U.S. taxation withholding and reporting requirements as a U.S. citizen.
 For federal tax purposes, resident aliens are subject to tax on worldwide income, and tax treaty benefits may or may not apply.
 Form 1040 is the federal individual income tax return applicable to U.S. citizens and resident aliens.

 Your residency status for tax purposes is separate from your designation for immigration purposes:

 - For immigration purposes, a “nonresident alien” is a foreign national who is in the U.S. on a non-immigration visa.

 - For U.S. tax purposes, a “nonresident alien” is a foreign national visa holder with certain U.S. tax filing requirements and U.S. tax withholding requirements.

 You are a resident alien of the United States for tax purposes if you meet either of these tests for the calendar year (January 1 through December 31):

 Even if you meet the substantial presence test, you can still be treated as a nonresident alien if you meet the closer connection requirements.

 For the substantial presence test, do not count days for which you are an exempt individual.
-The term "exempt individual" does not refer to someone exempt from U.S. tax, but to anyone in the following categories:
+The term "exempt individual" does not refer to someone exempt from U.S. tax, but to anyone in the following category:

 - A student temporarily present in the US under an "F," "J," "M," or "Q" visa, who substantially complies with the requirements of the visa.
 This exemption generally applies for the individual’s first five calendar years in the U.S.